Skip to main content

 Exit

 Very few leave after GCSEs and if they do, it’s usually due to family relocating.
-Vast majority of sixth formers depart to top universities – nine to Oxbridge in 2023, with Imperial, UCL, King’s College London and St Andrews all popular destinations.
-Increasing numbers to American and Canadian universities (six to the US in 2023) and usually around five to 10 to music college, drama or art school.
-Six medics, dentists and vets in 2023.
+Vast majority of sixth formers depart to top universities – nine to Oxbridge in 2024, with Imperial, UCL, King’s College London and St Andrews all popular destinations.
+Increasing numbers to American and Canadian universities (lots to the US in 2024) and usually around five to 10 to music college, drama or art school.
+Four medics and one vet in 2024.
 Languages, sciences and economics/business management most popular degree subjects recently.
 Occasionally, degree apprenticeships.

 Latest results